Major and Minor Requirements

 - Science: For BA & minors: BIOL 14a - Genetics & Genomics, BIOL 15b - Cells & Organisms, BIOL 16a - Evolution & Biodiversity, or BIOL 42a - Physiology.

-BS students must complete BIOL 42a - Physiology.
+BS students must complete the introductory biology sequence through BIOL 42a - Physiology.
 The prerequisites for BIOL 42a are BIOL 14a and BIOL 15b.

 - Society: SOC 84a - Health, Community & Society or SOC 83a - Sociology of the Body & Health.